-Springthorpe, 49, has been part of coaching teams to championships in the Southeastern (SEC), Western Athletic (WAC), and USA South conferences.
+Springthorpe has been part of coaching teams to championships in the Southeastern (SEC), Western Athletic (WAC), and USA South conference.

-He recently wrapped up his first season with the Duke women’s soccer program, after spending the previous four seasons as head coach at N.C.
+Prior to his arrival at Tech, he wrapped up his first season with the Duke women’s soccer program during the 2013 campaign, after spending the previous four seasons as head coach at N.C.
 State.
 At Duke, Springthorpe was in charge of the goalkeepers while working with the defenders and helping with video breakdown.

 Prior to a four-year run as head coach at North Carolina State, Springthorpe was head coach for four years at Fresno State.
 He also served five seasons as an assistant coach at the University of Florida, and nine as an assistant coach at his alma mater, Methodist University.

 In Springthorpe’s tenure at N.C.
 State, the Wolfpack witnessed a great turnaround.
 When Springthorpe was hired in 2009, the Wolfpack had not won a game in Atlantic Coast Conference (ACC) play for two seasons and had not had a 10-win season since 2002.
 Springthorpe quickly helped turn around the program, highlighted by a 2011 season in which the Wolfpack posted a 10-8-2 record after recording a final RPI of 41.